gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 ### Repetition
 #### Notes for Slide 9
-Both the pattern for drawing square (and equilateral triangles and regular pentagons) and the pattern for multiplication as repeated addition and the pattern to create the times tables are all examples of repetition.
+Both the pattern for drawing squares (and equilateral triangles and regular pentagons) and the pattern for multiplication as repeated addition and the pattern to create the times tables are all examples of repetition.

 Repetition means to repeat a sequence of instructions - i.e, just part of the program - over and over again.
-Either for a fixed numbers of times or until some condition becomes false.
+Either for a fixed number of times or until some condition becomes false.

 Programs can have many repetition statements in them.